Geoalert/mapflow-docs-en/source/userguides/howto.rst

         print(f"Request failed")
         print(response.text)

-Here we get the response containing the project ID, and the description of the default AI-models as they are linked to every new project.
+Here we get the response containing the project ID, that we can use to create the processings in this specific project.

 Response example: